Other Sunday and Holy Day Readings

-God's divine plan for mankind is revealed in the two Testaments and that is why we read and relive the events of salvation history contained in the Old and New Testaments in the Church's Liturgy.
+God reveals His divine plan for humanity in the two Testaments, and that is why we read and relive the events of salvation history contained in the Old and New Testaments in the Church's Liturgy.
 The Catechism teaches that the Liturgy reveals the unfolding mystery of God's plan as we read the Old Testament in light of the New and the New Testament in light of the Old (CCC 1094-1095).

-The Theme of this Sunday's Readings: Forgiveness for Sinners
+The Theme of the Readings: Forgiveness for Sinners

 In the Second Reading, using his own life as an example, St. Paul assures St. Timothy that God can make good use of every life to advance His Kingdom.
 Paul refers to himself as a sinner who was forgiven his many sins, including the persecution of Christians, through the saving work of God the Son.
-God can do this in spite of past sins when one seeks God's mercy and forgiveness, and humbly submits one's life to God.
+God can save us in spite of past sins when we seek His mercy and forgiveness, and humbly submit our lives to Him.

-In the Gospel Reading, Jesus answers the criticism of the Pharisees, who accuse Him of associating with sinners, by telling three parables about mercy, forgiveness, and the patience of God—the parables of the Lost Sheep, the Lost Coin, and the Lost Son.
-When a person becomes lost to God through sin, God makes every effort to return that lost one to His covenant family, the Church.
-And when that one sinner is restored to the covenant community, God rejoices in his restoration, for it is God's desire that all should come to repentance, salvation, and knowledge of the truth (1 Tim 2:3-4; 2 Peter 3:9).
+In the Gospel Reading, Jesus answers the criticism of the Pharisees, who accuse Him of associating with sinners, by telling three parables about mercy, forgiveness, and the patience of God in the parables of the Lost Sheep, the Lost Coin, and the Lost Son.
+When a person becomes lost to God through sin, He makes every effort to return that lost one to His covenant family, the Church.
+And when that one sinner repents and returns to the covenant community, God rejoices in his restoration, for it is our Lord's desire that all should come to repentance, salvation, and knowledge of the truth (1 Tim 2:3-4; 2 Peter 3:9).

-In human relationships, the refusal to admit wrong-doing and to seek forgiveness in a renewal of trust in a relationship becomes a barrier to love and friendship; so it is also in our relationship with our heavenly Father.
-In our opening prayer we ask: "Almighty God, our creator and guide, may we serve you will all our heart and know your forgiveness in our lives.
-We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, one God, for ever and ever.
+In human relationships, the refusal to admit wrong-doing and to seek forgiveness in a renewal of trust in a relationship becomes a barrier to love and friendship.
+It is the same void in our relationship with our heavenly Father.
+We should begin every day with the opening prayer for this Mass, asking: "Almighty God, our creator, and guide, may we serve you will all our heart and know your forgiveness in our lives.
+We ask this through our Lord Jesus Christ, your Son, who lives and reigns with you and the Holy Spirit, one God, forever and ever.
 Amen."